Altea

 At present, the economy of Altea is based on tourism, which started to grow in the 1950s because of its good weather, beaches and the labyrinthine streets with whitewashed house-fronts that characterize the town.
 Altea is protected on the north by the bluffs of the Serra de Bèrnia, creating an especially mild microclimate.
 Its seafront esplanade is planted with palms.

-The city is notable for being residence of a number of affluent Russian migrants.
+The town is notable for being residence of a number of affluent Russian migrants.

 History

 The Iberian coastal settlements at the mouth of the Algar river in the wide Bay of Altea were later joined by a Greek marketplace, named Althaia.

 During the Moorish domination the land around Altea belonged to the Taifa of Dénia until it was recaptured by the Christians in 1244 under James I of Aragon.
 The town was quickly fortified, and walls were erected to enclose what is now known as the "old town" outsiders.